 The paraxylene facility is located at Gevo’s existing jet fuel plant in Silsbee.
 Coca-Cola provided the research and development support for the plant under the Joint Development Agreement signed in 2011.

 Japanese chemical company Toray is the other collaborator for the paraxylene plant.
 The Toray-Gevo collaboration had successfully produced fully renewable and recyclable PET from isobutanol at laboratory scale in 2011.

 Toray provided funding assistance for the construction of the Silsbee facility.
-It will purchase paraxylene from Gevo's facility and convert it into PET fibres, textiles and films under an offtake agreement signed with Gevo.
+It purchases paraxylene from Gevo’s facility and converts it into PET fibres, textiles and films under an offtake agreement signed with Gevo.

 Coca-Cola Enterprises (CCE) in Milton Keynes is the company’s second-largest facility in the UK, with nine production lines.

 The Coca-Cola Company (Coca-Cola) unveiled a new water bottle filling plant in Heidelberg, in the Gauteng region of Johannesburg, South Africa, in July 2011.

 Ecolean is constructing its second packaging production facility in Landskrona, Sweden, with an investment of approximately €30m ($36m).
 The facility…

 MULTIVAC Bulgaria Production (MBP) developed a new parts and components production facility near Sofia, Bulgaria, for MULTIVAC’s packaging machines.
 The…